-The 10-bit high-speed Analog-to-Digital Converter (ADC) allows conversion of an analog input signal to a 10-bit digital number.
-This module is based on a Successive Approximation Register (SAR) architecture, and provides a maximum sampling rate of 500 ksps.
-The ADC module has up to 16 analog inputs which are multiplexed into four sample and hold amplifiers.
+The10-bit high-speed Analog-to-Digital Converter (ADC) allows conversion of an analog input signal to a 10-bit digital number.
+This module is based on a Successive Approximation Register (SAR) architecture, and provides a maximum sampling rate of 1 Msps.
+The ADC module has 16 analog inputs which are multiplexed into four sample and hold amplifiers.
 The output of the sample and hold is the input into the converter, which generates the result.
 The analog reference voltages are software selectable to either the device supply voltage (AVDD/AVSS) or the voltage level on the (VREF+/VREF-) pin.
 The ADC has a unique feature of being able to operate while the device is in Sleep mode.